darsain/utilus/docs/media.md

 Operators:

 - `or` - All rules are joind with `and`, this splits the `and` groups by comma, effectively creating an `or` logic.
-	Example: `screen <480px or print` becomes `screen and (max-width: 479px), print`
+	- Example: `screen <480px or print` becomes `screen and (max-width: 479px), print`

-Example query with ALL rules defined:
+Example query with all available rules:

 ```styl
 +media('screen device >960px <1200px h>480px >1/1 >2dppx landscape fullscreen progressive color color-index monochrome grid color>4 color-index>256')